How to do CPR

-- Check for a response: Find out if the person is responsive.
-Shake their shoulders and ask loudly 'are you alright?’
-If they do not respond…
+- Check for a response – gently shake the person’s shoulders and ask loudly 'are you alright?'

-- Shout for help: If someone is nearby ask them to stay with you because you may need them to phone for help.
-If you are alone shout loudly to attract attention, but do not leave the person.
+- Shout for help – if someone is nearby, ask them to stay as you might need them.
+If you are alone, shout loudly to attract attention, but don't leave the person.

 Step 2: Check for normal breathing